jiwoncpark/jiwoncpark.github.io/_posts/2025-02-16-influence-functions-1.md

 ## Numerical verification

 The EmpIF approaches the EIF as $$n$$ increases.
-Let's verify this visually.
+Let's verify this visually, though it should be obvious as we are basically just checking that the sample mean of a standard normal approaches 0.

 ```python
 import numpy as np